Ehsan-Tal/MehsterTurdlord/README.md

-- 👋 Hi, I’m @MehsterTurdlord
+- 👋 Hi, I’m @MehsterTurdlord.
-- 👀 I’m interested in cerebral games, and games in general
+- 👀 I’m interested in cerebral games, and games in general.
-- 🌱 I’m currently learning Python, Java, and anything else I can get my hands on.
+- 🌱 I’m currently learning Python, Javascript - and just about anything else my projects need of me.

 <!---